mcwerki2/GcodeGen/README.md

 # GcodeGen

+## This is a WIP Projekt and will be archived soon
 GcodeGen is a G-code generator designed specifically for testing purposes in CNC machining.
 This open-source tool simplifies the process of translating user-defined parameters into precise G-code instructions.
 ### Key Feature: